zixuanffu/RankHospital/Notes/Paper/beta.md

 conclusion on the comparative performance of public and private hospitals.
 Section 7 discusses potential issues and concludes.

+Section 2: Data and preliminary estimation

+Describe the data:

+Descriptive statistics:
+1. The number of hospitals each year, by legal status.
+1. The share of each output (MCO, SEANCES, etc. ) in total output for 4 legal status.
+2. The 3 quantiles of stays/personnel (2013-2022)

+Section 3:

 A bit of history here and the standard methods. (但不要放第一段这不是重点)